MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/7_faqs-course.md

 #### What is the difference between uploading content v/s linking content from public resources such as YouTube, MS Learn, etc.?
 When content is uploaded to our portal, learners get the advantage of features such as offline consumption on mobile app, auto-optimization based on data bandwidth, detailed analytics etc. which are not available for content from external sources.
 Also, external content  are marked as completed once they are opened or redirected.

+> [!NOTE]
-Note - Video content from YouTube platform will be embedded and render within the application, Other external web links such as Microsoft Learn and LinkedIn Learning will open in a new browser window.
+> Video content from YouTube platform will be embedded and render within the application, Other external web links such as Microsoft Learn and LinkedIn Learning will open in a new browser window.

 #### How do I show language specific content for a course to the learners?
 For scenarios when you have the same course available in multiple languages, you can automatically assign relevant course to the learners based on their preferred language.
 Please follow the steps mentioned below:

 1) Create multiple version of the same course each containing content in different language.

 2) Add a custom field as part learner's profile information to capture a learner's preferred language.
-Learn how to do it from **[this article](https://docs.microsoftcommunitytraining.com/docs/add-additional-profile-fields-for-user-information)**.
+Learn how to do it from **[this article](../settings/4_add-additional-profile-fields-for-user-information)**.

 3) Next, create a group of users corresponding to each language of your content.
 You can do so by adding a rule while creating the group.
-Refer **[this article](https://docs.microsoftcommunitytraining.com/docs/setup-automatic-user-enrollment-for-a-group-1)** to learn how.
+Refer **[this article](../user-management/organize-users/5_setup-automatic-user-enrollment-for-a-group-1)** to learn how.

 4) Finally, assign the language specific course to each group based on that group's preferred language.
 Refer **[this article](https://docs.microsoftcommunitytraining.com/docs/assign-course-to-group-users#")** to learn how.